War of the Castle of Love: War

 Warfare did not break out immediately as a result of the spoiled pageant, but relations between Padua and Venice turned sour.
 According to the Cronaca Altinate, Doge Pietro Ziani strove to maintain peace through diplomacy so that Venice could concentrate on its recent acquisitions in Greece.
 The year following the pageant was spent in diplomatic exchanges and raids until Venice severed commercial relations with Padua.
 In the words of Rolandino:

 For in process of time the enmity between Paduans and Venetians waxed so sore that all commerce of trade forbidden on either side, and the confines were guarded lest anything should be brought from one land to the other: then men practised robberies and violence, so that discord grew afresh, and wars, and deadly enmity.

 In the autumn of 1215, Padua invaded Venetian territory and attacked the Torre delle Bebbe near the mouth of the Adige.
 This tower had been built by Venice to control the traffic on the Adige.
 Its garrison consisted of men from Chioggia and some sailors.
 In preparation for the Paduan assault, they filled its base with earth, dug a ditch around it and created a covering for it with ropes taken from ships in order to protect it from the projectiles of siege engines.
-Taking advantage of high tide on 22 October, the defenders sortied, supported by a small fleet, sacked the Paduan camp and took 400 prisoners One source puts it at 400 knights plus many foot soldiers besides, but Dandolo records it as 200 knights and 200 foot soldiers.
+Taking advantage of high tide on 22 October, the defenders sortied, supported by a small fleet, sacked the Paduan camp and took at least 400 prisoners.
+One source puts it at 400 knights plus many foot soldiers besides, but Dandolo records it as 200 knights and 200 foot soldiers.
 The Paduan captain, Geremia da Peraga, was among the captives.
 For its service, Chioggia was released from its annual tribute to Venice of three hens per household.